Ernanm280/Azure-network-protocols/README.md

 **3. Observing SSH Traffic**

-- I opened Wireshark on the Windows 10 virtual machine and started a packet capture to observe network traffic
-- I then applied the `SSH` filter to display only SSH-related packets
+I opened Wireshark on the Windows 10 virtual machine and started a packet capture to observe network traffic.
+Applied the `SSH` filter to display only SSH-related packets.

 <img width="746" height="484" alt="image" src="https://github.com/user-attachments/assets/41e9dc17-1c21-4f78-861f-1005bffa1545" />

 <br>
 <br>

-- From the Windows 10 VM, I initiated an SSH connection to the Ubuntu VM using **PowerShell** with the following command: (**`ssh labuser@172.16.0.5`**)
+From the Windows 10 VM, I initiated an SSH connection to the Ubuntu VM using **PowerShell** with the following command: (**`ssh labuser@172.16.0.5`**).

 <br>
 <br>

-- After entering the correct credentials, I successfully connected to the Ubuntu virtual machine
+After entering the correct credentials, I successfully connected to the Ubuntu virtual machine.

 <img width="1221" height="566" alt="Screenshot 2026-02-24 202054" src="https://github.com/user-attachments/assets/09d8b753-4c66-44f3-bea7-886af2b5f5cd" />

 <br>
 <br>

-- Once connected, I executed basic commands such as `whoami` and `pwd` within the SSH session
-- During this time, I observed continuous SSH traffic in Wireshark, confirming that communication between the two systems was active and encrypted
+Once connected, I executed basic commands such as `whoami` and `pwd` within the SSH session.
+During this time, I observed continuous SSH traffic in Wireshark, confirming that communication between the two systems was active and encrypted.

 > [!NOTE]
 > This demonstrates how `SSH` enables secure remote communication between two systems.